 As in many major European cities, it is quite a challenge to find accommodation in Geneva.
 This is why we advise you to begin your search for accommodation as soon as you receive an offer.

-Each academic year we have 10 reserved places for Geneva Academy students at the Edgar and Daniele de Picciotto Residence and 6 at the Résidence Universitaire Internationale.
-Applications for these two residences open in May and are processed through our Student Office.
+We have six reserved places at the Résidence Universitaire Internationale.
+Applications open in May and are processed through our Student Office.

 You can also subscribe to a new UNIGE programme, ‘one hour per square metre’.
 Students get a room free of charge in exchange for a few hours’ assistance corresponding to the size of their room.
 For instance, a room of 16 square metres involves giving 16 hours of your time a month to provide, for example, foreign-language conversation, gardening, computer support, housework, shopping or childminding.

-These options may not satisfy the demands of all our students.
-Other student residences offer accommodation ranging in price from 500–1200 Swiss Francs per month.
-Each apartment differs in what it offers, from shared common spaces and shared bathrooms to individual studios or rooms.
+The following student residences offer accommodation ranging in price from 500–1200 Swiss Francs per month.
+Each apartment differs in what it offers, from shared common spaces and shared bathrooms to individual studios or rooms:

 Once you have been admitted to one of our programmes, our Student Office will send you further information and details regarding accommodation in Geneva.